Astr0clad/quail_docs/localization/Vision.md

 ---
 # Vision

-For help with vision, quail provides a Kalman filter, implemented as a mostly drop-in replacement for the other `Localizer` classes.
+For help with vision, Quail provides a Kalman filter, implemented as a mostly drop-in replacement for the other `Localizer` classes.

 ## Background